-The interface is used for querying the attributions of the surveillance point when the users log in, and the information of all surveillance points available for mobile surveillance service.
+The interface is used for querying the attributions of the surveillance point when the users log inand the information of all surveillance points available for mobile surveillance service.

-User authentication and surveillance point query: When user logs in MSP by M_CU, MSP could get the UserID and password of the current user (If user choose the universal sign-in way, MSP needs to translate the MDN number into the corresponding UserID and password locally), then MSP authenticates the user to the CMU of video surveillance platform via the User ID and password.
-If authentication failures, the failed message would return.
-If success, CMU would inquiry the surveillance point information according to current UserID, CMU returns the corresponding surveillance point and parameter list under the UserID in the MSP.
+User authentication and surveillance point query: When user logs in MSP by M_CU, MSP could get the UserID and password of the current user (If user choose the universal sign-in way.
+MSP needs to translate the MDN number into the corresponding UserID and password locally), then MSP authenticates the user to the CMU of video surveillance platform via the User ID and password.
+If authentication fails, the failed message would be returned.
+If succeed, CMU would inquiry the surveillance point information according to current UserID, CMU returns the corresponding surveillance point and parameter list under the UserID in the MSP.

 Inquiry the enterprise surveillance points attribution: When enterprise users log in Enterprise Self-Sevice System through the MSP, MSP could get the inquired information of the current surveillance point list that enterprise has activated on CMU video surveillance platform through the enterprise account (such as CustID).